 This application is for the proposed development of an in-stream dam on Portions 2 and 3 of Farm No. 1100, Bonathaba, Malmesbury, Western Cape (Figure 2).
-The proposed instream dam will have a water surface area of approximately 19.2ha and will have a gross storage capacity of 1 000 000m3.
-The dam wall will be 18m in height along with a spillway channel which will be created (Figure 3; Appendix 2).
+The proposed instream dam will have a development footprint of approximately 19.2ha and have a gross storage capacity of 1 000 000m.
+The dam wall will be 18m in height along with a spillway channel which will be created (Table 1; Figure 3; Appendix 2).
 The site has an existing water use rights, and the proposed dam will provide insurance of water supply for irrigation of the existing irrigation areas (see Appendix 9).
-No new roads will be constructed as an existing access road will be utilised to gain access to the proposed site.
-A new pump station with a footprint of 150m2 is proposed and will be located within 32m of the watercourse (see Appendix 2.3).
-A new outlet pipe will be constructed and a pipeline from the proposed dam will be constructed to an existing pipe from the Berg River (see Appendix 2.3).
+Access to the proposed dam will be gained by existing farm roads and the construction of a 4m wide gravel road around the basin and embankment of the dam footprint.
+A new pump station with a footprint of 150m is proposed and will be located within 32m of the watercourse (see Appendix 2.3).
+A new outlet pipe will be constructed and a pipeline from the proposed dam will be constructed to an existing pipe from the Berg River (see Appendix 2.3) is also proposed.
 A spillway channel will be constructed and located on the left flank of the proposed dam boundary (Appendix 2.3).
 A dam safety and classification application will be submitted to the Dam Safety Office.
+In summary, the proposed development (including associated infrastructure) (Table 1; Appendix 2.3) will be comprised of: